centre-for-humanities-computing/text-extrinsic-canon/README.md

 ## Data & paper 📝

-The dataset used is available at [huggingface](https://huggingface.co/datasets/MiMe-MeMo/Corpus-v1.1)
+The dataset used is available at [huggingface](https://huggingface.co/datasets/chcaa/memo-canonical-novels), which is an updated version of the original [dataset](https://huggingface.co/datasets/MiMe-MeMo/Corpus-v1.1).

 Please cite our [paper](link-coming-soon) if you use the code or the embeddings: